rmagatti/auto-session/README.md

 })
 ```

 *Note:* hitting `<C-s>` on an open session-lens picker will automatically try to restore the previous session opened.
 This can give you a nice flow if you're constantly switching between two projects.
+Additionally, `<C-d>` will delete the currently selected session.

 Sometime after `telescope.nvim` has been started, you'll want to call `lua require("telescope").load_extension "session-lens"` so that command completion works for `:Telescope session-lens` commands.